radubobirnac/vocallocal/Readme.md

 - Unified transcription and translation history with search and filtering capabilities
 - Improved navigation with dedicated History dropdown menu
 - Enhanced UI with consistent styling across pages
+- **NEW**: Implemented Monthly Usage Reset System compatible with Firebase free plan
+- **NEW**: Added admin interface for usage monitoring and manual reset triggers
+- **NEW**: Automatic client-side usage reset with data archiving
+- **NEW**: External cron service support for automated monthly resets

 ## Prerequisites